 This course should be taken the semester prior to beginning the senior internship.
-It is designed to prepare the student for said internship.
-Contracts, resumes, calendar and other details will be finalized, and reporting procedures and visitation schedules (where appropriate) will be planned.
+It is designed to prepare the Exercise Science Major for said internship.
+Contracts, resumes, calendar and other details will be finalized and reporting procedures and visitation schedules (where appropriate) will be planned.
 Taking the Exercise Science content exam is a required component of the course.
-Prerequisite: Senior standing or permission of instructor.
+Prerequisite: Exercise Science Major with senior standing or permission of instructor.
 Offered fall and spring semesters.